arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 #### Modbus RTU Server Opta™
 <br></br>

 To set Opta™ as a Modbus RTU Server, navigate to the `RS485 SerialPort` tab located in the `Resources` panel of the PLC IDE.
-A window named `Modbus Configuration` will open and we will need to select `Modbus RTU Slave` option.
-For the purpose of the tutorial example, we will use the following properties for server Opta™:
+A window named `Modbus Configuration` will open, and we must select the `Modbus RTU Slave` option.
+For the tutorial example, we will use the following properties for server Opta™:

 - Baud Rate: 19200 b/s
 - Serial Mode: N,8,1 (No parity, 8 data bits, 1 stop bit)